euank/ifacepropagate/README.md

-## interfacepropogate -- Generate go interface wrappers correctly
+## interfacepropogate - Generate go interface wrappers, while propogating other interfaces

 This is a bit of codegen to hack around the problem described in [this blog post](https://medium.com/@cep21/interface-wrapping-method-erasure-c523b3549912).